-Mallor Grodner Attorneys were instrumental in introducing Collaborative practice in Indiana, including sponsoring the first Collaborative training program for professionals and being among the first Indiana attorneys to offer Collaborative practice as an alternative to traditional divorce litigation.
-Mallor Grodner Attorneys are recognized internationally as leaders in Collaborative practice and are committed to offering the highest quality Collaborative experience to our clients.
+At Mallor Grodner, we have been instrumental in introducing collaborative practice in Indiana, including sponsoring the first collaborative training program for professionals and being among the first Indiana attorneys to offer collaborative practice as an alternative to traditional divorce litigation.
+We are recognized internationally as leaders in collaborative practice and are committed to offering the highest-quality collaborative experience to our clients.

-Compared with other firms, Mallor Grodner has the highest number of Collaborative law attorneys in all of Indiana.
-We have the knowledge, skills and resources to help you resolve your dispute and lay the foundation for a brighter future.
+Compared with other firms, Mallor Grodner has the highest number of collaborative law attorneys in all of Indiana.
+They have the knowledge, skills and resources to help you resolve your dispute and lay the foundation for a brighter future.

 Is A Collaborative Divorce Right For You?